 City staff and Council are consistently recognized by the Government Finance Officers Association for financial budgeting, accounting and transparency.

 One Fortune 500 company, Land O'Lakes, is headquartered in Arden Hills, and more than 200 businesses employ approximately 11,000 people.

 Rice Creek Commons, to be located on the former Twin Cities Army Ammunition Plant (TCAAP) property, is a prime redevelopment opportunity in the northwest corner of the city, poised to become one of the most vibrant residential, commercial and retail areas in the Twin Cities region.

 Families in Arden Hills are served by two award-winning school districts (Mounds View and Roseville).
-The city is home to two private universities, Bethel University and Northwestern University.
+The city is home to two private universities, Bethel University and University of Northwestern St. Paul.